 Ensure accessibility to all employees, regardless of location, device, or technical skills

-Aerie helped identify how to prioritize Orvis content that employees were searching for, and then designed an Intranet that reflected the organization’s priorities.
+Aerie helped identify how to prioritize Orvis content that employees were searching for, and then provided an intranet design that reflected the organization’s priorities.
 As a result of planning how to structure content, Office 365 native Intranet features were leveraged to improve employees' experience navigating and interacting with the site.

 Transitioning the intranet from an on-premise environment to cloud-based Office 365 meant the intranet was now available on mobile devices and from any location.
 The communications team had an instant path to share broad or targeted messages among employees, using Office 365 and SharePoint Online.
 The refreshed home page reflected a much stronger design aesthetic, and enabled the communications team to cultivate and deliver news, events, and strategic messaging without having to call on the technical skills of the IT team.